sebkrueger/FinFinder/Readme.md

 A first prototype (`FirstPrototype.py`) can be found in the root directory of this repository.
 It features a simple Streamlit-based user interface that allows interaction with the agent via text input.

+There will be some test files and tryout of text2speech and speech2text in mainfolder.
+There is some test with the langgraph_agent that turns out as a dead-end.

+The final version of a running agent will you find in file `FinFinderV3.py`.
 ---

 ## 🚀 Installation & Getting Started